You Can't Build AI on a Broken Foundation

 None of this is as exciting as an AI demo.
 All of it is what turns AI demos into AI businesses.

-The opportunity inside the pressure
+The opportunity inside the pressure.

 The SaaSpocalypse is not just a cost story for boards to manage.
 It is a data architecture moment dressed up as a procurement exercise.
 The businesses that use this moment to understand and consolidate their data estate - rather than just cutting line items - will emerge with something their AI-native competitors will take years to build: depth.
 Real transaction history.
 Real behavioural signals.
 A clean, connected, governed foundation.